deep-compute/logagg/README.md

 sudo cp nsq-1.0.0-compat.linux-amd64.go1.8/bin/{nsqd,nsqlookupd,nsqadmin} /usr/local/bin
 ```

-- Install the `logagg` package by running commands,
+- Install the `logagg` package, at where we collect the logs and at where we forward the logs:
+- Run the following commands to install `logagg`:
 ```bash
 git clone "https://github.com/deep-compute/logagg.git"
 cd logagg